Project PEOLC30

 Background

 Health care should be driven by patients’ needs.
 This is known as “person-centred care”.
 The NHS recommends it, but there is little guidance on how to provide it.
-We have developed a way to do this called Support Needs Approach for Patients (SNAP: https://thesnap.org.uk/).
+In an earlier project we developed a way to do this called Support Needs Approach for Patients (SNAP: https://thesnap.org.uk/).
 SNAP uses a tool (a booklet called the “How are you?”
-Booklet which has a set of questions to help patients think about areas where they need more support) and a focused conversation between the patient and healthcare professional to help address those needs.
+Booklet) which has a set of questions to help patients think about areas where they need more support, and a focused conversation between the patient and clinician to help address those needs.
 SNAP was first developed for patients with chronic lung disease and is now being used to enable person-centred conversations for patients with a range of chronic physical conditions.
-This project is exploring the usefulness of SNAP for those with acute mental health conditions where it has not yet been explored.
-To do this we are working with service users with experience of being an inpatient in an acute mental health hospital, and healthcare professionals from the setting, in a series of focus groups and workshops to adapt the ”How are you?”
+In this new project we worked with service users with experience of mental health services, and clinicians from those services, to adapt the “How are you?”
 Booklet and SNAP’s person-centred process for mental health.
+We did this through a series of focus groups, workshops, and a survey, and by working with an NHS Media Studio and our Service User Group (of people with experience of mental health).

 Research Questions: